 Declutter and Pack Each Room

 Next, begin decluttering and packing every room.
-Tackling each room one at a time will help you focus on the task and prevent you from becoming stressed or flustered about the amount of work ahead of you.
+Tackling each room one at a time will help you focus on the task and prevent you from becoming stressed or flustered about the amount of work ahead of you in your last-minute move.
 When decluttering, divide everything into four piles: keep, throw away, recycle, and donate or give away.

 You are short on time, so you cannot agonize over every item.
 Instead, take a look at the item and if it isn’t used on a daily or weekly basis, isn’t a seasonal item, no longer fits, is stained or damaged, or you simply forgot it existed, you do not need to keep it.
 Remember, all the unnecessary clutter you put into boxes will cost you precious time, and money with your mover, and you will bring all these items to your new home, as well.